 Program: March 4-10, 2018

-Applications will be accepted on a rolling basis.
+Applications will be accepted on a rolling basis and can be accessed here.
 Please allow at least a week after submission to hear back about your acceptance.

 Once you are accepted, you are required to submit a $350.00 participation fee.
 The fee covers all program activities, transportation, and food for the program dates.
 You may pay by check or cash.